-Under the Reference Product, the intention is that customer expectations of the product should be aligned with the insurer.
+Under the Reference Product, the intention is that customer expectations of the product should be aligned with those of the insurer.
 This is intended to support the long term expectations and needs of the community.
 To achieve this, the benchmark practice is to:

-- Describe the product using language that is easily and succinctly understood by the customer.
-Examples of poor use of language are: (i) calling the product 'income protection' when the insurer expects return to work to be a key focus, (ii) complex disability definitions that make it difficult for customers to understand what they can claim and (iii) use of the term 'level premiums' which to most customer implies that the dollar premiums will always remain unchanged. - Clearly and regularly communicate about the uncertainty and profitability of the product so that customers are not surprised by premium rate increases.
+- Describe the product using language that is understandable by customers.
+Examples of poor use of language are: (i) calling the product 'income protection' when the insurer expects return to work to be a key focus, (ii) complex disability definitions that make it difficult for customers to understand when and what they can claim and (iii) use of the term 'level premium' may be inferred by customers to mean that the dollar premiums will always remain unchanged. - Clearly and regularly communicate about the uncertainty and claims experience variations of the product so that customers are less surprised by premium rate increases.
 In support of this, under the benchmark practices the insurer would provide key elements of its pricing philosophy (see 4.4.2) to rating houses for inclusion in their product ratings. - Support publication by the industry of claims statistics on components of benefits such as key types of disability definitions, claims causes and ancillary benefits.